Skip to Content

 NCL added a new drink package

 All’s not gloomy on the Norwegian drink package front.
-The cruise line actually added a new tier that I’m sure will be popular with specialty coffee drinkers—Unlimited Starbucks!
+The cruise line actually added a new tier that has been popular with specialty coffee drinkers—Unlimited Starbucks!

 This new Norwegian beverage package includes all you can drink from the onboard coffeehouse, for the price of just a couple of venti lattes.
 Read on for all the details!